Grand Staircase-Escalante National Monument

 Named after its unique topography and impressive rock formations, Grand Staircase-Escalante National Monument is a beautiful area of desert scenery.

 The area consists of nearly 2 million acres of unbelievable canyons and naturally expansive vistas.
 Associated hiking trails have numerous stops and the views into the valley are absolutely incredible.
-Visitors can walk around and step on the ancient and fossil-rich rockland, which has remained largely exactly as it appears today for more than 70 million years.
+Visitors can walk around and step on the ancient and fossil-rich rockland, which has remained almost as it appears today for more than 70 million years.

 In fact, dinosaur fossils dated to over 75 million years ago have been found around the Grand Staircase-Escalante National Monument, particularly since the year 2000 when archaeological exploration has picked up significantly in the area.
 The oldest dinosaur fossil found so far was unearthed near the Arizona state border and astonished researchers with its 75-million-year age.

 Hikers commonly see the shapes and fossils of fish, turtles, sharks’ teeth, and dinosaurs embedded in the rock underfoot and around the trails.
 But signs of ancient humans abound as well, with petroglyphs carved by early humans scattered throughout the many rock formations.

 Visitors are advised to remember that every fossil or carving found is precious and irreplaceable, and as such, it should be left for others to be able to enjoy them too.